 Although pheochromocytomas and paragangliomas are rare, 25% occur in the setting of a hereditary syndrome associated with alterations in specific genes.
 These genetic syndromes have thus been identified as carrying an increased tumor risk.
 Examples include MEN-1 and MEN-2 (Multiple Endocrine Neoplasia, types 1 and 2) syndromes.
 (For more information on these, see Genetics Home Reference: Multiple endocrine neoplasia.)

 Is there any way to prevent a pheochromocytoma from forming?

 Is it really necessary to collect urine for 24 hours?

 Yes, for accurate test results it is essential that all of the urine be collected.
-Because catecholamines are released in varying amounts at varying times, the one sample not included might be the one with the most hormones in it.
+Catecholamines are released in varying amounts at varying times, so the one sample not included might be the one with the most hormones in it.
 For general instructions, read about the 24-hour urine collection.

 Can my state of mind really affect my test results?